Home > Best Time to Visit Lisbon

 - Winter Sales – Winter sales begin just after the holiday period offering some of the best discounts of the year, including the luxury stores that line Avenida da Liberdade, like Gucci and Burberry.

-- Lisbon Chocolate Festival – This festival focused on chocolate is hosted for four days starting on January 31 in 2019.
+- Lisbon Chocolate Festival – This festival focused on chocolate is hosted for 4 days.
 It offers the chance to mingle with some of the world’s and Portugal’s top chocolatiers.
 More than 89 vendors display chocolate-related everything, from cakes, pastries, and candies to hot cocoa, crepes, bonbons, and macaroons, along with fine wines, fruits and more.

 Lisbon in February

-- Pet Festival – Held for three days in early February, February 1 to 3 in 2019, this festival includes exhibitions and competitions of companion animals.
+- Pet Festival – Held for 3 days in early February, this festival includes exhibitions and competitions of companion animals.

 Lisbon in March

 - Carnival – Carnival, also called Entrudo, is the biggest festival of the year in Lisbon.
-It’s celebrated throughout the country, with the high point Carnival Tuesday, a public holiday on March 5 in 2019.
+It’s celebrated throughout the country, with the high point on Carnival Tuesday, a public holiday.
 Lively parades will fill the streets, and you can expect plenty of music, dancing, elaborate costumes, food and fun.

-- Lisboa Dance Festival – This two-day dance festival in nearby Estoril showcases local and national artists to with eclectic lineups in electronic music along with a program of talks on topics that affect the genre’s scene.
-In 2019 it will be hosted on March 8 and 9.
+- Lisboa Dance Festival – This 2-day dance festival in nearby Estoril showcases local and national artists to with eclectic lineups in electronic music along with a program of talks on topics that affect the genre’s scene.

 - St. Patrick’s Day – Lisbon’s pubs and other venues honor March 17, St. Patrick’s Day, with a host of parties, live music and other epic celebrations that include Irish music and plenty of Guinness.